AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/data-views/data-views.md

 12. In the `Field Management` pane, use the **Up** and **Down** Arrow buttons to move selected data fields up or down in the display, and click **Apply**.
 13. Click **Save**.

+## Related links

+To define a data view using the OCS API, see [Define a data view](xref:DataViewsQuickStartDefine).